NSGC Expert Media Panel

 University of British Columbia

 Jehannine Austin is a past president of the National Society of Genetic Counselors Board of Directors.
 As NSGC’s Psychiatric Disorders Expert, Austin can provide a clinical genetics perspective to help people with psychiatric disorders understand the origins of their illness and improve outcomes for the individuals and their families.
-She can also speak to working with patients to evaluate genetics, family history
+She can also speak to working with patients to evaluate genetics, family history and environment to understand mental health and develop management plans.
+Austin specializes in schizophrenia, bipolar disorder, depression, anxiety, and postpartum depression.

 In addition to her role with NSGC, Austin is a graduate advisor to students in the Genetic Counseling Program at the University of British Columbia in Vancouver, Canada, and is an associate professor in the Departments of Psychiatry and Medical Genetics.
 She holds the Canada Research Chair in Translational Psychiatric Genomics.
 Austin’s research led to the development of the first psychiatric genetic counseling service to help people understand the causes and risk of mental illness.